Simplix-Softworks/Cirrus/README.md

 # WIP
 Cirrus is currently WIP.
 The documentation is invalid in parts.
 We will publish a stable version soon.
-Spigot & BungeeCord implementations will work, Velocity implementations are currently not working.
+Spigot & BungeeCord implementations will work, Velocity implementations are currently very experimental.
 We aim to publish documentation & production ready versions in march.

 # Version